ory/docs/docs/oathkeeper/pipeline/error.md

 The
 [HTTP Content Type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type)
 matcher works similar to the `Accept` header.
-The HTTP Content Type Header however is much less common, as it is only used in POST, PUT, PATCH requests (or any other requests that send a HTTP Body).
+The HTTP Content Type Header however is much less common, as it's only used in POST, PUT, PATCH requests (or any other requests that send a HTTP Body).

 The main difference however is that the client never (unless it sends malformed